WellyBelly/Object-Oriented-JS/README.md

     http-server
    - Then you will see a list of IPs which can be used to access that server.
 As far as I know this is a purely local server so you don't neet to worry.
    To stop the server simply hit CTRL + C in the terminal/console and the server is stopped.

+# Installation

+Execute `npm install` this folder to install the dependencies.

+# Start

+`node index.js` to start the template app

+# Editing code

+- ROOMS can be deleted/added/edited.
+Exits should be added using the EXIT class.
+The starting room should be pushed into the world array first.

+- ENEMIES can be edited/deleted/added,
+Make sure to place them in the room of your choice.

+- PLAYER  can be only edited!
+Do NOT delete the player object.